GenericMappingTools/gmt-examples/docs/tutorials/advance/animation.rst

 =========================================

 In the previous animation, the earthquakes appear but it is hard to see when they do it.
-With :gmt-module:`events` is possible to draw attention to the arrival of a new event.
+With :gmt-module:`events` it is possible to draw attention to the arrival of a new event.

 3.6.1.
 How to enhance symbols with events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^